ArnoldDP/OStim-Community-Modlist/README.md

 ### Alternate Start

  I didn't go with the generic alternate start because I'm super funny and quirky.
-Instead, Realm of Lorkhan is used, make your murderhobo and have fun.
+Instead, Realm of Lorkhan is used, so make your murderhobo and have fun.
 If you get a message like "OStim not ready for installation", don't worry, its just script lag.

  ### Game settings and MCM